rrdoue/fastapi_exp/README.md

 This project shows a complete integration use case including FastAPI connecting to a database, where another client application calls FastAPI using a http get request, then processes the data received from FastAPI.
 This example demonstrates FastAPI acting as a server or source of data that receives a http get call, accesses a PostgreSQL database, queries a table, and returns an export of the table to the client.
 The client is a webMethods integration server that receives the json result from FastAPI and saves the result as a file on the file system.

-In a simpler implementation, one omit webMethods, using only the FastAPI code base with the provided docs and redoc UI and a PostgreSQL database to demonstrate FastAPI retrieving data from the database, then display the result in the FastAPI docs UI.
+In a simpler implementation, one can omit webMethods, using only the FastAPI code base with the provided docs and redoc UI and a PostgreSQL database to demonstrate FastAPI retrieving data from the database, then display the result in the FastAPI docs UI.
 This avoids having to install webMethods integration server or allows the use of another client as available.

 ## Features

 - FastAPI server responds to a http request, returning json-formatted data from a human resources database employees table hosted on a PostgreSQL server.
 - A webMethods integration server, hosting a custom package, runs a scheduled task to retrieve the FastAPI get result and saves the employee records to a json file.
   * Alternatively, one can use the provided docs application in FastAPI to make the request and display the result.
-This could be a good first step because you can confirm the FastAPI installation and database connectivity works as expected.
+This is a good first step because you can confirm the FastAPI installation and database connectivity works as expected.

 ## Python Dependencies